Buttermilk Chicken Marinade

 Home Chef Tips For Buttermilk Marinade For Chicken

 - A quick warning that the buttermilk marinade might mean that the chicken is more likely to flare up on the grill than plain chicken.
-No need to panic, and it’s still totally worth it, I promise.
+No need to panic, and it’s still totally worth it, we promise.

 - Just keep an eye on the grill.
 If you get any flareups, simply move the chicken to a cooler (indirect heat) portion of the grill.